JCI orJohannesburg Consolidated Investment Co. Ltd. was a major force inSouth African mining for over 100 years.

 JCI was also involved with numerous mining ventures –New State Mines atBrakpan,Modder Deep Mines atBenoni,Van Dyk Mines atBenoni.
 In the 1960s Randfontein was virtually closed down, and mining was developed at Western Areas on the other side of the shallow valley, but in the 1970s new deposits were discovered to the south of Randfontein and the Cooke Section was opened up in 1976.
 Cooke produced gold and uranium, the uranium being destined for theKoeberg Nuclear Power Station fuel.[5]

-In addition to the gold mines, 25% of De Beers and acontrolling interest inRustenburg Platinum Holdings, the world's largestplatinum producer, JCI owned large industrial and property holdings, including theHoughton Estate in northern Johannesburg, and substantial shareholdings inSouth African Breweries,Toyota South Africa,Lennings Industrial, etc., and was long a target of developers who lusted after the property holdings.Anglo American Corporation purchased a 52% holding in JCI, agreeing to protect the company against predatory takeovers, and this situation continued until 1994.
+In addition to the gold mines, 25% of De Beers and acontrolling interest inRustenburg Platinum Holdings, the world's largestplatinum producer, JCI owned large industrial and property holdings, including theHoughton Estate in northern Johannesburg, and substantial shareholdings inSouth African Breweries,Toyota South Africa,Lennings Industrial, etc., and was long a target of developers who lusted after the property holdings.Anglo American Corporation purchased a significant holding in JCI.[6]

-JCI installed a technically advanced Precious Metals Refinery at Rustenburg, which processedPlatinum Group metals totally in South Africa, and built aferrochromesmelter atLydenburg which was the first in South Africa to directly smeltchromite fine ore.
+JCI installed a technically advanced Precious Metals Refinery at Rustenburg, which processedPlatinum Group metals totally in South Africa, and built aferrochromesmelter atLydenburg which directly smeltedchromite fine ore.[7]

-In the late 1980s JCI started development of an ultra deep mine to the south of Western Areas,South Deep.
-The ownership of South Deep has now devolved toGold Fields, and the deposit is still being developed as one of the largest low-grade gold deposits in the world.
+In the late 1980s JCI started development of an ultra deep mine to the south of Western Areas,South Deep.[8]
+The ownership of South Deep has now devolved toGold Fields, and the deposit is still being developed.[9]

 It has been alleged byFour Corners thatBrett Kebble, John Stratton, and others in their roles as Chairman and directors of the company respectively defrauded and conspired to defraud the company of some 7.6 billion rand.
 Additionally, it was alleged that John Stratton then procured Brett Kebble's murder, with whichGlenn Agliotti has been charged.[11]